-Bond Court on weekdays for Arlington Heights Bond Hearings is at the Rolling Meadows courthouse in Room 108 at 1:30 p.m.
+Bond Court on weekdays for Arlington Heights Felony Bond Hearings is at the Rolling Meadows Courthouse in Room 108 at 1:30 p.m.
 Misdemeanor Arlington Heights Bond Hearings are at 10:00 a.m. in Room 108 of the Rolling Meadows Courthouse.
 If you are charged with a Domestic Battery in Arlington Heights, your Bond Court will be in Room 207.
-If bond is set at the Rolling Meadows courthouse, the bond can be posted immediately at the Rolling Meadows Courthouse and the inmate will be released at Rolling Meadows.
-If bond is not posted immediately in Rolling Meadows, the inmate will be sent to Cook County Jail at 26th and California in Chicago.
-Bond Court for Arlington Heights Bond Hearings on weekends and holidays is at 1:30 in Room 100 of the Leighton Criminal Courthouse at 26th and California.
+If bond is set at the Rolling Meadows courthouse, the bond can be posted immediately at the Rolling Meadows Courthouse and you will be released at Rolling Meadows.
+If bond is not posted immediately in Rolling Meadows, you will be sent to Cook County Jail at 26th and California in Chicago.
+Bond Court for Arlington Heights Bond Hearings on weekends and holidays is at 1:30 p.m. in Room 100 of the Leighton Criminal Courthouse at 26th and California in Chicago.

 Arlington Heights Preliminary Hearings are heard in Room 108 of the Rolling Meadows Courthouse at 9 am, 10:30 am and 1:30 pm.

 Arlington Heights Felony criminal cases, are heard in Room 109 and 110 at the Rolling Meadows Courthouse.

 Arlington Heights misdemeanor cases, such as Arlington Heights DUI cases, Arlington Heights Drug cases, Arlington Heights Theft cases, Arlington Heights Battery cases, and Arlington Heights Retail Theft cases, and Arlington Heights Shoplifting cases are heard throughout the first and second floor courtrooms on a regular basis.
 Rooms 209 and 210 mostly hear Municipal Ordinance and Municipal Traffic cases.
 Municipal Ordinance Violation cases are handled by the Village Attorney, who is employed by the Village of Arlington Heights, and not the Cook County State’s Attorney’s Office.

 Arlington Heights Domestic Battery and Arlington Heights Aggravated Domestic Battery cases are heard in Room 207 of the Rolling Meadows Courthouse.
 Most Arlington Heights Domestic Battery cases are at 9:30 a.m. while most Arlington Heights Aggravated Domestic Battery cases are at 1:30 p.m. in Room 207.
 Room 207 in Rolling Meadows is a dedicated Domestic Battery courtroom for all Arlington Heights Domestic Violence cases.